Babilinx/zoc/README.md

 10 const ten // ten lives in all this file

 fn void example void {
-	var i16 example_var // only lives inside the example function struct {
+	var example_var: i16 // only lives inside the example function struct {
 		2 const two // two only lives in this struct but can be called from the struct
 	} const MyStruct